Education in China: History

+In 2003, China's Ministry of Education called for adding environmental education content throughout the public school curriculum from the first year of primary school through the second year of high school.

 Development

 Since the 1950s, China has been providing a nine-year compulsory education to what amounts to a fifth of the world's population.
-By 1999, primary school education had become generalized in 90% of China, and mandatory nine-year compulsory education now effectively covered 85% of the population.
+By 1999, primary school education had become generalized in 90% of China, and mandatory nine-year compulsory education now effectively covered 85% of the population, but some rural areas in China still can not reach the goal of the nine-year compulsory education, because of the lack of teachers and hard to access.
+The education funding provided by the central and provincial governments varies across regions, and those in the rural areas are notably lower than those in major urban areas.
+Families supplement money provided to the school by the government with tuition fees.